digital-asset/daml/docs/source/daml/intro/1_Token.rst

 DAML Ledger Basics
 ------------------

+There are a few basic concepts you need to understand before you take a look at the DAML file you downloaded.

 Like most structures called ledgers, a DAML Ledger is just a list of *commits*.
 When we say *commit*, we mean the final result of when a *party* successfully *submits* a *transaction* to the ledger.

 *Transaction* is a concept we'll cover in more detail through this introduction.
 The most basic examples are the creation and archival of a *contract*.